Book Talk: The case for a U.S. mission to Mars

-NEW YORK (Reuters) - Americans have forgotten how to dream about the future in the nearly four decades since they last set foot on the moon, and risk falling behind economic rivals such as China, according to a new book.
+NEW YORK, March 8 (Reuters) - Americans have forgotten how to dream about the future in the nearly four decades since they last set foot on the moon, and risk falling behind economic rivals such as China, according to a new book.

 In “Space Chronicles,” astrophysicist Neil deGrasse Tyson, director of New York’s Hayden Planetarium, calls for doubling the budget of The National Aeronautics and Space Administration (NASA) and argues that a country’s ambitions in space go hand-in-hand with its long-term economic success.